 Stablecoins have come up as a DeFi innovation to address the notoriously high crypto market volatility.
 A stablecoin is a cryptocurrency whose value is pegged to fiat currency (US Dollar, Euro) or commodities like gold.

 Stablecoins stabilize the price of cryptocurrencies and allow low-risk investors to participate in the DeFi ecosystem.
 Some of the most popular stablecoins include Tether (USDT), USD Coin (USDC), Binance USD (BUSD), and Dai (DAI).

 Wrapped cryptos are a unique technology that strengthens DeFi composability.
-Wrapped cryptocurrencies refer to digital tokens whose value is pegged to another crypto on a different blockchain in a 1:1 ratio.
+Wrapped cryptocurrencies refer to digital tokens whose value is pegged to another crypto on a different blockchain in a 1:1 ratio, like wrapped Ethereum (WETH) or wrapped Bitcoin (WBTC).
 Wrapped tokens can work on non-native blockchain networks, making assets more interoperable.